 - The development of a successful TV advertising campaign takes time.
 The business should use buyer personas created from interviews with ideal customers to create TV commercials.

-- Remember that creativity and content are “king,” but the best creative work can’t make up for focused research.
+- Remember that creativity and content are “king,” but the best creative work can’t compensate for focused research.
 Likewise, interactive TV advertising is impossible if the advertiser doesn’t know the audience.

 How Much Does TV Advertising Cost